LIEF’s Dyld shared cache support enables the inspection and extraction of libraries from the Apple Dyld shared cache.

 A complete representation is required for modifying binaries.

-to access (on-demand) dyld shared cache structures.
-Thus, the in-memory consumption is limited to the size of the structures being accessed.
-The drawback of this FileStream
+From a technical perspective, LIEF uses a LIEF::FileStream to access Dyld shared cache structures on demand.
+Thus, in-memory consumption is limited to the size of the structures being accessed.
+The drawback of using FileStream is that because it uses file-based access, it takes more time compared to a LIEF::VectorStream.

-Additionally, LIEF’s dyld shared cache implementation heavily relies on the iterator pattern to follow the principle: don’t pay overhead for what you don’t access.
+Additionally, LIEF’s Dyld shared cache implementation heavily relies on the iterator pattern to follow the principle: don’t pay overhead for what you don’t access.

 dyld_cache: lief.dsc.DyldSharedCache = ...